 Caveat emptor.
 The Kindle, the iPad and many digital devices are actually marketing channels.
 Or at least that is one of the things that they are, but I can confirm it – it has caught me out.

-It is entirely possible that Amazon do not make much money on the Kindle devices themselves.
+It is entirely possible that Amazon does not make much money on the Kindle devices themselves.
 They probably make more money on the books and newspapers that the device is a delivery mechanism for.
-Apparently Microsoft do not make money on selling Xbox consoles – they make money on the games, movies and music that the Xbox delivers.
+Apparently, Microsoft does not make money on selling Xbox consoles – they make money on the games, movies and music that the Xbox delivers.

 Why have I been caught out?
 This evening I decided to check through my Kindle book collection and I was shocked to see that over the past 3 years I have purchased about 50 books that I have not read or looked at.
 Digital clutter does not matter as much as physical clutter but having these books is a waste if I don’t actually read them.

 I had reached a similar point with physical books and sorted it out.
 Now I have a digital backlog, so from now on:

 - Read the digital books that I’ve got.
 Read the remaining paper books – about 15.

 - Finish the five or so in progress, or declare them abandoned and move on.